kettanaito/react-advanced-form/docs/hoc/createField/presets.md

 import { fieldPresets } from 'react-advanced-form';
 ```

-Provide the needed preset instead of the `options` parameter:
+Provide the needed preset instead as the argument to `createField`:

 ```js
 export default createField(fieldPresets.select)(CustomField);
 ```

-## Custom presets
-It is recommended to create custom presets which cover the behavior of your custom fields.
-Just follow the options API and reuse field logic throughout your code base without repetition.